Previous dayFebruary 2, 2026Next day

 6.6 km2--✓ ReviewedUSGS →

-On February 2, 2026 at 23:08 UTC, a magnitude 2.2 earthquake struck 5 km SE of San Ramon, CA. It arrived roughly 8 hours after a larger magnitude 4.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On February 2, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 5 km SE of San Ramon, CA at 23:08 UTC.
+It arrived roughly 8 hours after a larger magnitude 4.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
 A small number of nearby observers (2) submitted felt reports to the USGS.
-The event originated approximately 6.6 km below the surface, classifying it as shallow crustal.
+At a depth of 6.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 37.751°, -121.937°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02